Leica X Typ 113 Comparison Review

 Is the Leica X Typ 113 a good camera?
-The X Typ 113 has a Camera Elo of 1560.
+The X Typ 113 has a Camera Elo of 1723.
 This rating puts the X Typ 113 below average of all prime lens compact cameras.
-In terms of its sensor size category (APS cameras), the X Typ 113 also ranks below average. – Well, the Leica X Typ 113 is more than 5 years old, and there have been many other good digital cameras released since 2014.
+In terms of its sensor size category (APS cameras), the X Typ 113 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Leica X Typ 113 is more than 9 years old, and there have been many other good digital cameras released since 2014.

 |Leica X Typ 113|